-- (1) This Act commences on a day fixed by the Minister by notice in the Gazette. - (2) If a provision has not commenced within 6 months beginning on the day this Act is notified in the Gazette, it commences- - (a) on the first day after that period; or - (b) if, within that 6 months, the regulations prescribe a longer period-on the first day after the period so prescribed.

-(3) Section 10E of the Interpretation Act 1967 does not apply to this Act.

-Note 1 The provisions of an Act providing for its name and commencement automatically commence on the date of notification of the Act (Interpretation Act 1967, s 10B).

-Note 2 A single day or time may be fixed, or different days or times may be fixed for different provisions (Interpretation Act 1967, s 10C (1)).

-Note 3 S10E Interpretation Act 1967 provides that, unless an Act provides otherwise, a provision of an Act that has not commenced within 6 months beginning on the date of notification of the Act automatically commences on that first day after that period.
-Subsections (2) and (3) would allow the regulations to postpone the automatic commencement of such provisions.
+- (1) This Act commences on a day fixed by the Minister by notice in the Gazette. - (2) If a provision has not commenced within 6 months beginning on the day this Act is notified in the Gazette, it commences- - (a) on the first day after that period; or - (b) if, within that 6 months, the regulations prescribe a longer period-on the first day after the period so prescribed. - (3) The Interpretation Act 1967, section 10E does not apply to this Act. - Note 1 The provisions of an Act providing for its name and commencement automatically commence on the date of notification of the Act (Interpretation Act 1967, s 10B). - Note 2 A single day or time may be fixed, or different days or times may be fixed for different provisions (Interpretation Act 1967, s 10C (1)). - Note 3 The Interpretation Act 1967, s 10E provides that, unless an Act provides otherwise, a provision of an Act that has not commenced within 6 months beginning on the date of notification of the Act automatically commences on that first day after that period.
+Subsections (2) and (3) of this section would allow the regulations to postpone the automatic commencement of such provisions.